open-craft/opencraft/README.md

 * `OPENSTACK_AUTH_URL`: Your openstack auth url (required)
 * `OPENSTACK_REGION`: The openstack region to deploy sandboxes in (required)

+### Load balancer settings
+* `DEFAULT_LOAD_BALANCING_SERVER`: The load-balancing server to be used in the form `ssh_username@domain.name`.
+The server will be represented as an instance of the LoadBalancingServer model in the database.
+It is possible to create multiple instances of that model.
+This setting exists mainly to make it easier to add a load-balancing server in testing and development environments.
+* `LOAD_BALANCER_FRAGMENT_NAME_PREFIX`: A prefix prepended to the filename of the configuration fragments added to the load balancer.
+This serves mainly the purpose of making the fragments easier to recognise, and it should be set to a value identifying the instance manager installation.
+* `PRELIMINARY_PAGE_SERVER_IP`: The IP address requests will be relayed to by the load balancer when no AppServer is active (e.g. during the deployment of the first AppServer.)
+This can point to a static page informing the user that the instance is currently being deployed.

 ### DNS settings

 * `DEFAULT_INSTANCE_BASE_DOMAIN`: Instances are created as subdomains of this domain,